Chase Secure Banking℠ account review

 - Click Apply now.

-- Answer the question about whether you’re a current Chase customer.
-Choose Next.
+- Answer the question about whether you’re a current Chase customer, then choose Next.

 - Follow the prompts to open and fund your account when you pass the verification check.

 To qualify for a new Chase checking account, you’ll need to meet these requirements.